woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ### Adjust targeting store age: 2 - 5 days for the Add First Product note #6554

 -   Checkout this branch.
--   Create a zip for testing with `yarn run zip:test`.
+-   Create a zip for testing with `npm run zip:test`.
 -   Create a `jurassic.ninja` instance.
 -   Upload the plugin and activate it.
 -   Update the installation date (we need a store between 2 and 5 days old).
 You can do it with an SQL statement like this: